mantidproject/documents/Design/Imaging_IMAT/Workspace_type_for_stacks_of_images.md

 minimum of 4/5 pull requests until we introduce all the base interfaces/classes and MDImageWorkspace can be implemented.
-I'd be very keen to start working on this soon now that we are at the beginnin of 3.6 development, so we have time to move code around and deal with potential issues well before the code freeze for the next release.
+I'd be very keen to start working on this soon now that we are at the beginning of 3.6 development, so we have time to move code around and deal with potential issues well before the code freeze for the next release.